 With over half of all internet traffic coming from mobile devices, you need to make sure your site looks good no matter how someone is visiting it.
 If it looks poor on mobile devices, you are instantly alienating over half of your potential customers.
 Trying to visit a desktop site on a phone can be a nightmare.

 It is hard to navigate, menus will hardly work and photos can look terrible.
 To combat this issue, be sure to use responsive design when building your site.
 This will allow your site to recognize the device someone is using to visit your site, and can ensure it will look great, no matter what.
+This list of WP page builders can be helpful to support responsive web design without any coding skills.

 While getting backlinks from other sites is awesome for SEO, don’t forget about internal linking.
 This is where one page on your site will link directly to another.
 The reason this is so good is because it helps search engines to not only discover additional pages on your site, but also index them.